 Although they’re often used interchangeably, a “cable” and a “wire” aren’t the same thing.
 The difference is straightforward.
 A wire is singular electrical conductor (often made from aluminum or copper), while a cable is two or more insulated wires banded together and protected by sheathing.

 Find Cables & Cable Assemblies at Gateway Cable Company

 Whether you’re in search of heavy-duty cable assemblies, slave cables, or another type of cable, there’s a good chance we carry it here at Gateway Cable Company.
-If you have more questions about electrical cable types and applications, or the current-carrying capacity of a cable, contact us to speak with one of our knowledgeable representatives.
+If you have more questions about electrical cable types and applications, types of fuses, electrical contacts, heat insulation materials, or the current-carrying capacity of a cable, contact us to speak with one of our knowledgeable representatives.
 You can also request a quote online if you’ve already found what you’re looking for!